LucaDP07/TravelBlog/README.md

  - Edit Post page

  The Edit post page is accessed by edit post button which is available in the post detail page and it's visible for the user's own post only so that the post can only be edited by its own user or by superuser using the admin page.
-If the user confirms to edit the post, will be redirected to the Home Page and a message will show below the navbar to inform that the post was succesfully edited.
+If the user confirms the changes made to the post, will be redirected to the Home Page and a message will show below the navbar to inform that the post was succesfully edited.

  ![Alternate text](/static/images/edit_delete.png)

  - Delete Post Page

- The owner of the post also have another button abailable, which is the Delete Post button.
+ The owner of the post also have another button available, which is the Delete Post button.
 If the user clicks on it a Delete Post page displays and asks the user for confirmation to delete the post.
 Users can either click on "Yes, delete post!" or cancel and go back to the Home Page.
  If the user confirms to delete the post, will be redirected to the Home Page and a message will show below the navbar to inform that the post was deleted.

  ![Alternate text](/static/images/edit_delete.png)

  - Register Page

  This page can be opened from the register button in the navigation bar.
 New visitors are simply asked to enter username, password and password confirmation to register.
 Email field can be left blank as it is optional.
 Once successfully registered, users will be redirected to the Home Page and have access to all the features available for registered users.

  ![Alternate text](/static/images/signup.png)